reflectoring/reflectoring.github.io/_posts/2021-01-05-git-rebase-merge.md

 ![Git Merge with Common Base](/assets/img/posts/git-rebase-merge/git-merge-working2.png)

-After a merge, we have a single new commit on the branch we merge into.
-This commit contains all the changes from the source branch.
+**After a merge, we have a single new commit on the branch we merge into.
+This commit contains all the changes from the source branch.**

 ## What is Git Rebase?

 Let's have a look at the concept of `git rebase`.
 A `rebase` is the way of migrating or combining a sequence of commits to a new base commit.
-If we consider it in the context of a feature branching workflow, then it is more useful and we can visualize it as follows:
+If we consider it in the context of a feature branching workflow, we can visualize it as follows:

 ![Git Rebasing](/assets/img/posts/git-rebase-merge/git-rebasing-basic.png)

-Let's understand the working of Git `rebase` by looking at history with a topic branch off another topic branch.
+Let's understand the working of `git rebase` by looking at history with a topic branch off another topic branch.

-Let's say we have branched a `feature1` branch from the mainline , and added some feature1-side functionality to our project, and then made a commit.
-Now, we branch off the `feature2` branch to make some feature2-side changes.
+Let's say we have branched a `feature1` branch from the mainline , and added some functionality to our project, and then made a commit.
+Now, we branch off the `feature2` branch to make some additional changes.
 Finally, we go back to the `feature1` branch and commit a few more changes:

 ![Git Rebase Example](/assets/img/posts/git-rebase-merge/git-rebase-working1.png)

-Now suppose that we have decided to merge the feature2-side changes to the mainline for the release, but we also want to hold the feature1-side changes until they are tested further.
+Now suppose that we have decided to merge the feature2 changes to the mainline for the release, but we also want to hold the feature1 changes until they are tested further.

-With `git rebase`, we can "replay" the changes in the `feature2` branch (that are not in the `feature1` branch, i.e. C8 and C9), and then replay them on the main branch by using the –onto option of git rebase, We have to specify all the three branches names in this case because we are holding the changes from feature1 branch while replaying them in the main branch from feature2 branch:
+With `git rebase`, we can "replay" the changes in the `feature2` branch (that are not in the `feature1` branch, i.e. C8 and C9), and then replay them on the main branch by using the –onto option of git rebase.
+We have to specify all the three branches names in this case because we are holding the changes from feature1 branch while replaying them in the main branch from feature2 branch:

 ```
 git rebase --onto main feature1 feature2